ninagial/flashcards/README.md

 	decks["counters"] = Deck('Counters', items = decks["numbers"].filter_tags('counters'))

-In order to use this as the practice deck, change line 34 in `script.py` to:

-	try0 = counters.practice()
+Then use `python script.py -d="counters"` as expected.

 # Look up terms when not practicing

 For this you have to start a python REPL, ie it is only usable in the command line.